Disney World Restaurant Discounts & Coupons

 The Orlando/Disney World restaurants offered through Restaurant.com change frequently.
 Occasionally there are even restaurants that are right on Disney property (typically at Disney Springs or the Disney Springs resort area hotels); you don’t need a car to reach those.
 If you will have a car, look for restaurants in Lake Buena Vista and Kissimmee, the two closest areas to Walt Disney World.
 We’ve seen every type of cuisine offered at one time or another — American, Cuban, Japanese, French, even barbecue!
 (The easiest way to find nearby restaurants is to search zip code 32830, and then narrow your search to within 1 mile or 5 miles of that zip code.)

-There are quite a few printable coupons that can save you money on off-site restaurants in the Disney World area.
-Most chain restaurants also have online email clubs, which are well worth joining, because they often send out great coupons.
-If they ask you to select a “favorite” location, pick the one near Disney World, since some clubs restrict their coupons to a particular location.
-Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.
+Most chain restaurants have online email clubs and joining those can save you money on off-site restaurants in the Disney World area.
+They often send out great offers, discount codes or coupons.
+If they ask you to select a “favorite” location, pick the one near Disney World, since some clubs restrict their offers to a particular location.
+Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory offer, but it’s often good for only a short time.
+There are also some printable coupons that can save you money.

 Some of the restaurants below are located in Disney Springs, which is on Disney property and accessible by Disney transportation.
 Most of the rest are relatively close to Walt Disney World, along the Apopka Vineland Road (Hwy 535) corridor to the east of Hotel Plaza Blvd, where the Disney Springs resort area hotels are located.
 A few are on International Drive, which is further away.
-Of the off-site restaurants below, only those located in Crossroads Center would be at all walkable from Disney property (about a mile from Disney Springs).
-For the others, you’ll need a car.
+To get to these hotels, you’ll really need to have a car or budget for Lyft or taxis.

 We are not necessarily recommending the restaurants below.
 (Our recommended restaurants are listed above.)
 We are just letting you know what’s out there!